MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 * **Deep functional and experience tests**

   Your app is thoroughly reviewed by a validator to ensure compliance with the [Microsoft Commercial Marketplace certification policies](/legal/marketplace/certification-policies).
   There will be a focus on deep functional and user experience testing, usability checks, and metadata checks.
 App validation is performed across desktop, web, and mobile clients.
-We work hard to provide you a detailed test report in 24 working hours post submission.
+We work hard to provide you with a detailed test report in 24 working hours post submission.

 * **Guided app publish through concierge service**

-  If there are no issues observed with your app, then your app will be approved and published to the Teams store.
-On the other hand, if the issues are present, then you'll receive an automated validation report from Partner Center with the failure details.
-To help you successfully publish your app to the Teams store and guide you through this process, the validation team will send you a personalized email from our concierge service [teamsubm@microsoft.com](mailto:teamsubm@microsoft.com) that includes the following information:
+  If there are no issues observed with your app, then your app is approved and published to the Teams store.
+On the other hand, if the issues are present, then you receive an automated validation report from Partner Center with the failure details.
+To help you successfully publish your app to the Teams store and guide you through this process, the validation team sends you a personalized email from our concierge service [teamsubm@microsoft.com](mailto:teamsubm@microsoft.com) that includes the following information:

   * Summary of all issues